sckindvl/ragemp-polygons/README.md

 # Serverside Polygons API for RAGE Multiplayer 1.1+
-### This resource adds the ability to create Polygons on Server.
-These Polygons are tracking Player and vehicle entities and can be used as an alternative for better shaped Colshapes.
+### This resource provides the ability to create polygons on the server.
+These polygons tracking player and vehicle entities and can be used to create better shapes, which colshapes are not capable of.

 ### Registerable Events
 ```cs